chicio/chicio.github.io/_posts/2021-01-27-kotlin-junit5-mockk.md

 > BOM is a special kind of POM that is used to control the versions of a project’s dependencies and provide a central place to define and update those versions.
 BOM provides the flexibility to add a dependency to our module without worrying about the version that we should depend on.

-The installation of MockK is easier.
+The installation of MockK was easy.
 The only thing I needed to do is just to add the dependecy to the pom file.
 Below you can find the entire pom file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>